Skip to main content

 Belliveau Orchard during apple-picking season, Memramcook

-Here in the valley, you’ll find a warm welcome and your next destination in the lush rolling hills of the Verger Belliveau Orchards.
+Here, you’ll find a warm welcome and your next destination in the lush rolling hills of the Verger Belliveau Orchards.
 In the spring, the apple blossoms are in full bloom and in the fall, their Apple U-pick is a must for families and lovebirds.

 Domaine Latitude 46 Estate Winery

 Learn about the Acadian cultural significance of the region at Monument-Lefebvre National Historic Site, where an interactive exhibit and local theatre productions will take you on the journey of the Acadian people from the time of the deportation (1755) to the present day.
-The theatre hosts many cultural events throughout the year.

 Sun setting on Sackville Waterfowl Park